Cisplatine War: Brazilian rule and failure of negotiations

-On 31 July 1821, the Montevideo cabildo, with representatives from all of the Banda Oriental, approved its incorporation into the United Kingdom of Portugal, Brazil and the Algarves as a province under the name of Cisplatina.
+On 10 April 1821, under orders of King John VI, Lecor convened a congress of elected representatives from all of the Banda Oriental that would deliberate on their fate.
+A few months later, on 31 July 1821, the Montevideo cabildo approved its incorporation into the United Kingdom of Portugal, Brazil and the Algarves as a province under the name of Cisplatina.
 (Note: According to Rio Branco 2012, upon being incorporated, Cisplatina's limits with neighboring Rio Grande do Sul were set as the Quaraí and Chuí rivers.)
+According to Carlos Oberacker, the decision reflected the local population's exhaustion and desire for peace "after years of bloody civil war and anarchy, as well as the perpetual state of revolution in which Spanish America—and the Río de la Plata region in particular—found itself," whereas union with the monarchy offered "tranquility and economic prosperity hitherto unknown to them".
+Accession to the United Kingdom would take place under the indispensable condition that "the bases presented be respected, fulfilled, observed, and enforced"—notably the desire to make Cisplatina a federated state of the kingdom.
+Upon assuming the provincial government, Lecor gained the support of a local elite group known as the "Baron's Club".
+According to Pablo Ferreira, for them the new leadership represented a "guarantee of economic recovery, respect for property rights, and the gradual modernization of institutions".
+They benefited from the new land policy, public offices, and marriage alliances between Luso-Brazilian officers and women from the local elite.

 The following year, when prince Pedro of Branganza openly rebelled against the Portuguese Cortes, the Brazilian government juntas in the provinces gradually joined the independence cause, with the exception of Cisplatina, whose junta, led by Portuguese-born Álvaro da Costa, voted to remain loyal to Portugal.
 (Note: Lecor voted in favor of Brazil; in his justification, Álvaro da Costa declared that "[c]onquered by Portuguese weapons, this province shall not detach itself from the Portuguese cause to follow the fate of Brazil", Carneiro 1946.
 Apart from Cisplatina, in the south, the northern provinces of Grão-Pará, Maranhão, Piauí, Ceará and part of Bahia also remained loyal to Portugal, having to be militarily subjugated in the Brazilian War of Independence that followed through, Fundação Alexandre de Gusmão 2022.)
 Brazilian patriots, loyal to prince Pedro and under the command of Carlos Frederico Lecor, then besieged and blockaded the Portuguese troops garrisoned in Montevideo, finally defeating them in 1824.
 The local population was divided on the matter; many notable natives of the province, such as Fructuoso Rivera and Juan Antonio Lavalleja, joined Lecor against the Portuguese, while others, such as Manuel Oribe, sided with Portugal; the towns and villages of the countryside, such as Colônia do Sacramento, San José, Cerro Largo and Maldonado, had also joined the Brazilian cause.
-Thus, once the Portuguese were defeated and left to Lisbon, the Cisplatina province remained as part of the Empire of Brazil.
+Thus, once the Portuguese were defeated and left to Lisbon, Cisplatina remained as part of the Empire of Brazil.